avawing/web-module-challenge-scope-and-closure/README.md

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

 A function, ideally, should be a pure function - does not cause any side effects.
 Changing things causes bugs.
 Bugs are bad.
+A bit tough to write.

 Object oriented programming stores things in objects and calls them through the objects.
+Objects can be changed and things get sticky.
+Changes things causes bugs and bugs are bad.
+A bit easier to write.

 ## Resources